UoA-eResearch/vmhandbook/_doc/linux-proxy.md

 ---
-title:  "Set up UoA proxy server on Linux VMs"
+title:  "Set up internet connection via the UoA proxy server"
-categories: howto windows linux admin user
+categories: howto linux admin user
 ---

 For security reasons Linux VMs by default don’t have access to the Internet.
 To access the internet, the proxy server must be configured.